January 11, 2021

 ASHA will continue to monitor the status of the PHE and advocate for a continuation as the current declaration nears its next expiration date in April, if circumstances warrant an additional extension.

-ASHA has extensive information regarding service delivery during the COVID-19 pandemic.
-Please contact email@example.com for additional information.
+ASHA has extensive information on coverage of telepractice services provided by audiologists and SLPs.
+Please contact firstname.lastname@example.org for additional information.